PostHog/posthog.com/contents/blog/product-survey-questions.md

 2. **Be specific.** Specific questions create specific answers.
 "How was onboarding?" or "Any feedback?" leads to general responses or non-answers.
 "What about the onboarding process was confusing?" leads to specific feedback.

 3. **Avoid leading questions.** Your opinion can corrupt the true feelings of your users, and make results inaccurate.
-"What do you love about our product?" will likely generate positive responses.
+"What do you love about our product?" likely generates positive responses.
 Use subjective language instead, such as "How do you use our product?"

 4. **Respect your users.** Ask questions at the right time, keep surveys short, and make it easy to respond.
 A top complaint about surveys is their length.
 Ask users for permission to follow up.

 5. **Use an appropriate format** Make it easy for the user to answer.
-Dn’t use an open text box for a question you expect to be a yes or no. Avoid asking repeated multiple open text questions in a row.
+Don’t use an open text box for a question you expect to be a yes or no. Avoid asking repeated multiple open text questions in a row.

 ## Product survey question examples

 ![Surveys](../images/blog/product-survey-questions/surveys.png)

 With those principles in mind, here are some example product survey questions as inspiration.
 We've broken them down into four categories based on the type of goals they help achieve.

 ### 1. Usage

 **Goal:** Understand how users use the product in ways that aren’t clear from the data.

-- How do you use X feature?
+- Why do you use [feature]?
-- What is your use case for X feature?
+- What is your use case for [feature]?
 - What problem are you trying to solve?
-- Why did you choose [product name]?
+- Why did you choose [product]?

 ### 2. Opinion

 **Goal:** Understand what users are thinking and feeling about your product or feature.

-- What’s frustrating about X feature?
+- What’s frustrating about [feature]?
-- What do you like/dislike about X feature?
+- What do you like/dislike about [feature]?
 - How would you feel if you could no longer use [product]?
 - How likely are you to recommend [product] to a friend or colleague?
-- How easy/difficult is [product name] to use?
+- How easy/difficult is [product] to use?

 ### 3. Roadmap

 **Goal:** Understand what to prioritize in your feature roadmap.

-- What is missing from [product name]?
+- What is missing from [product]?
-- How can we improve feature X?
+- How can we improve [feature]?
 - What prevents you from achieving your goal?
-- How useful would X feature be to you?
+- How useful would [new feature] be to you?
 - What new features do you want to see the most?

 ### 4. Comparative